case class JObject(obj: List[JField]) extends JValue with Product with Serializable

 Return a new

-resulting from applying the given partial function to each value within thisJValue
+JValueresulting from applying the given partial function to each value within thisJValue.Return a new

 Examples: